You are currently viewing Who is the Holy Spirit and What Are Spiritual Gifts? (Holy Spirit Part 1)

 Simply put, spiritual gifts are strengths and abilities that God gives us that help us glorify Him and minister to others when we exercise them.Click To Tweet

 Because the manifestation gifts are supernatural abilities prompted by the Holy Spirit in a Christian in the moment, any believer can operate in any one of these gifts at any time the Spirit prompts them in us.
-There may be some instances where you notice that God uses you in a particular one of these nine gifts consistently, but that doesn’t mean you possess that gift to the exclusion of all the others.
+There may be some instances where you notice that God uses you in a particular one of these nine gifts consistently, and I believe it is biblically appropriate to say “have” that gift, but having a tendency to be used by God regularly in a certain manifestation gift doesn’t mean you can never be used by God in any of the others.

 Particularly when it comes to this last category of supernatural gifts, lots of Christians wonder whether they were just for Bible times or whether God still works through them today.
 If you’ve ever asked that question or wondered how to explain it to someone else, the next blog post in this series is for you.
 Find the link to Part 2 below.